SPGNN-API: A Transferable Graph Neural Network for Attack Paths Identification and Autonomous Mitigation: Background

 \subsection{Zero-Trust Architecture}

-Zero-trust (ZT) is a comprehensive approach to secure corporate or enterprise resources and data, including identity, credentials, access management, hosting environments, and interconnecting infrastructure.
-ZT architecture (ZTA) can be enacted in various ways for workflows.
+ZT is a comprehensive approach to secure corporate or enterprise resources and data, including identity, credentials, access management, hosting environments, and interconnecting infrastructure.
+ZTA can be enacted in various ways for workflows.

 For instance, micro-segmentation~\cite{ACSC} enforces ZTA by creating secure zones in cloud and data-center environments, isolating and securing different application segments independently.
 It further generates dynamic access network-layer control policies that limit network and application flows between micro-segments based on the characteristics and risk appetite of the underlying network's assets.